sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vi.rAghavan/alankArashAstrasya_avadhAraNAH.md

 **Kṣemendra**

  Kṣemendra was the pupil of Ācārva Abhinavagupta in poetics.
-Kṣemendra first wrote a work on Poetics called [Kavikarṇikā](# "Vide Au, V. C., K. M. Gucchaka 1, p.
-115. ŚI.
-2.")which is unfortunately lost to us.
+Kṣemendra first wrote a work on Poetics called Kavikarṇikā[^69]which is unfortunately lost to us.
 Perhaps in it he dealt with Rasa and Dhvani.
 Our sense of its loss is keen because, in his critical writings spared to us we find many a touch of originality.
 Kṣemendra's Kavikaṇṭhābharaṇa and Suvṛttatilaka have only slight and subsidiary interest for us.
 It is his Aucitya-vicāracarcāwe are concerned here with, a small work which yet belongs to the class of ‘Prasthāna-works’ like those of Bhāmaha, Daṇḍin, Vāmana, Ānandavardhana.
 Kuntaka and Mahimabhaṭṭa.
 As is plain from the above-gone survey of the concept of Aucitya, Kṣemendra is not the author of Aucitya, but, as in the case of Vakrokti and Kuntaka, Kṣemendra made Aucitya into a system, elaborating that concept and applying it to all parts of the Kāvya.
 Kṣemendra only worked out Ānandavardhana and Abhinavagupta in whose system he had his being.
 Abhinavagupta criticised those critics who glibly talked of Aucitya without reference to Rasa and Dhvani which alone render Aucitya intelligible.
 Just as Kuntaka's Vakrokti proceeds only after accepting Rasa as supreme and accepts also Dhvani, so also Kṣemendra's Aucitya.
 Kṣemendra first posits Rasa as the soul of poetry, as the thing whose presence makes Kavya; Aucitya is its life— ‘Jīvita'.
 The term 'Jīvita',as can be seen from the two quotations given above, was used

+[^69]: "Vide Au, V. C., K. M. Gucchaka 1, p.
+115. ŚI.
+2."